basho/basho_docs/content/riak/kv/3.0.4/using/reference/bucket-types.md

   through client requests.
 * Whereas bucket properties can only be altered by clients interacting with Riak, bucket types are more of an operational concept.
-The `riak-admin bucket-type` interface (discussed in depth below) enables you to manage bucket configurations on the operations side, without recourse to Riak clients.
+The `riak admin bucket-type` interface (discussed in depth below) enables you to manage bucket configurations on the operations side, without recourse to Riak clients.